UnityGrave/ITISDEV-Group-5/README.md

 # DLSU Student Co-Operative (SCoOp) Advanced Order System

 A web-based application designed to streamline order processing for the DLSU Student Co-Operative (SCoOp).
-This system will help manage orders efficiently, reduce manual workload, and provide real-time tracking for both customers and administrators.
+This system helps manage orders efficiently, reduce manual workload, and provide real-time tracking for both customers and administrators.

 ## Table of Contents